p1xel8ted/SpecialKLocalUpdater/README.md

 ## Features

 - **DLL Replacement:** Automatically replaces existing Special K DLLs with updated versions for both 32-bit and 64-bit architectures.
-- **Multi-Directory Support:** Process multiple game directories at once by specifying them in a `game_paths.txt` file.
+- **Multi-Directory Support:** Process multiple game directories at once by specifying them in a `game_paths.txt` file or dragging a directory onto the script.
 - **Blacklist Management:** Skip specific game folders by adding their names to a `blacklist.txt` file.
 - **Comments in Configuration Files:** Lines starting with `;` in `game_paths.txt` or `blacklist.txt` are treated as comments and ignored.
 - **Dynamic Backup Support:** If replacement DLLs are not found locally, the script looks for backups in `%LocalAppData%\Programs\Special K` (default install location for Special K).
-- **Priority Management:** The script prioritizes DLLs found alongside the script before using the local Special K install.
 - **Colored Output:** Provides clear and color-coded log messages for better readability.

 ## Requirements